0

 • What did you want to happen?

-Example of Gibbs Cycle of Reflection Description: My group, which consisted of three other students from my course, and I divided the various sections between us so that we would only have to research one component each for an assessed written group-work assignment.
+Example of Gibbs Cycle of Reflection- Description: My group, which consisted of three other students from my course, and I divided the various sections between us so that we would only have to research one component each for an assessed written group-work assignment.
 We didn't schedule a time to sit down and write the work together because we thought we could piece it together in the afternoon, the day before the deadline.
-But as soon as we sat down, it became apparent that the sections were written differently.
-To turn the assignment into coherent work, we were forced to rewrite most of it.
-We had allotted ourselves enough time before the deadline to write our sections independently, but we still needed to budget a lot of time to rewrite in case something went wrong.
+But as soon as we sat down, We had allotted ourselves enough time before the deadline to write our sections independently, but we still needed to budget a lot of time to rewrite in case something went wrong.
 So that the assignment could be completed in time for the deadline, two members of the group had to cancel their evening plans.

 2. Feeling

 Discuss your feelings, actions, and thoughts about the experience in step two of the Gibbs cycle.
 Never attempt to evaluate or judge the senses.
 Indicate them.
 Recall your emotions before, during, and following the incident.
-What may the experience have been like for others?
-What are your current thoughts on it?
+It may be hard sometimes to express your feeling, so it is best to seek online management assignment help from experts, to get a better approach at this.

 • What emotions did you have before the event?